Contents

 • Grafana — the same Grafana you already run for metrics, which gets a “Logs” view and a query language called LogQL.

 That last point is the killer feature: logs and metrics live in the same Grafana, so you can spot a spike on a graph and pivot straight to the log lines from that exact minute.
-No context switch, no second tool.
+No context switch, no second tool, no re-deriving the timestamp by hand.
+If you already run Grafana for metrics, Loki slots in beside your existing dashboards rather than becoming a whole new thing to maintain.
+And if you also do image or media work in the same lab, the “one dashboard for everything” instinct is the same one that makes tools like ComfyUI’s node-based control satisfying — you can see the whole pipeline in one place instead of guessing.

 Loki ships sensible single-binary defaults now, so you don’t need to understand its internal microservices.
 Here’s a compose file that runs Loki and a Promtail that scrapes Docker container logs: